Nigeria, Egypt sign $30m business agreement in Cairo

 By Johnbosco Agbakwuru

-In a bid to strengthen bilateral relations between Nigeria and Egypt, business organisations in the two countries have signed partnership agreements worth 30 million dollars.
+In a bid to strengthen bilateral relations between Nigeria and Egypt, businees organisations in the two countries have signed partnership agreements worth 30 million dollars.

-The partnership was signed at the just concluded maiden edition of the Nigeria-Egypt Trade Conference and Exhibition (NETCE) in Cairo.
+The partnerdhip was signed at the just concluded maiden edition of the Nigeria-Egypt Trade Conference and Exhibition (NETCE) in Cairo.

 Chairman of the Egypt African Businessmen’s Association (EABA), Dr Yousrey El Sharkawi and Mr Mahmood Ahmadu, president of Nigeria -Egypt Cultural and Socio-Economic Forum (NESCEF), disclosed this at the end of the three-day conference, organized by both organizations in collaboration with the Embassy of Nigeria in Cairo.